Sunday, February 14, 2016

 Improving your British accent

-Here is a different type of post for me, one I probably won't be linked to many parties.
-But I decide I should record this somewhere else then on a paper bag.
+Here is a different type of post for me, one I won't link to parties.
+But I decide I should record this here.

-I have teenagers interested in drama, and Shakespeare, and so conversations with attempted British accents occasionally fill the air.
+I have teenagers interested in drama, and Shakespeare, and so conversations with attempted British accents and language occasionally fill the air.

 The phrases that I have collected below can improve your "Britishness" when used in your conversation.
 Of course you need the British sound, which I can't describe, but there are You Tube videos that can assist you with that.